Updated: Sep 12

-Strasbourg has been a part of Germany from time to time that why you can find famous German wooden frame architecture.
-It has been also a subject of a long tug of war between France and Germany.
+Strasbourg has been a part of Germany from time to time that's why you can find famous German wooden frame architecture.
+It has been also a subject of a long tug-of-war between France and Germany.

 The city has the biggest preserved medieval old town which presents its long historical importance.
 The city is also popular for the presence of the European Parliament house.

-We have spent two days in the city and were totally mesmerized by the beauty.
-In this blog, we will be sharing our experience of how you can spend 2-days in Strasbourg.
+We spent two days in the city and were totally mesmerized by the beauty.
+In this travel blog, we will be sharing our experience of how you can spend 2-days in Strasbourg.

 When you are in France, it’s a sin to miss the World famous French Breakfast.
 We had started our first day with breakfast.